PascalLesage/presamples/docs/source/quickstart.rst

 .. _accessing_package:

-Accessing a presamples package for inspection
+Accessing all data in a presamples package
 ---------------------------------------------

-To obtain information on a presamples package:
+One way to interact with the presamples package is via the ``PresamplesPackage`` package interface:

 .. code-block:: python